fundapps/TechDocs/README.md

 Type                     | Definition                                                                                                                                                 | Example
 -------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------|----------
-Boolean                  | Must be the word true or false                                                                                                                             | true
+Boolean                  | Must be the word true or false, 1 or 0                                                                                                                            | true or 1
 Date                     | Must be in "YYYY-MM-DD" format ([ISO 8601](https://en.wikipedia.org/wiki/ISO_8601))                                                                        | 2015-12-31
 Decimal(Precision,Scale) | Must use "." as decimal separator.
 Group (thousand) separators are not allowed, exponential formatting not allowed.
 Up to 21 decimal places are supported. | 123444.227566
 Integer                  | Whole number (positive or negative).
 Group (thousand) separators are not allowed, exponential formatting not allowed                                       | 19944